 - A mindfulness expert to help you learn how to stay present and manage your stress levels

 Now imagine getting at the root cause of your thyroid disorder while having the support of an entire team of professionals who are all focused on helping you.
 Sounds good, doesn’t it?
 I believe that this collaborative model and root-cause-based approach is what’s really needed to correct hypothyroidism.
-That’s why it’s the model we use at Adapt180 Health™.
+That’s why it’s the model we use at the California Center for Functional Medicine.

-Adapt180 Health™ is an online, membership-based health transformation service developed to address the root cause of your illness and turn your health around for good.
-As a member, you get access to a team of professionals as well as virtual classes and workshops, guided challenges, and tools to help you make changes and reach your health goals.
+The California Center for Functional Medicine offers an online, membership-based health transformation program developed to address the root cause of your illness and turn your health around for good.
+As a member, you get access to a team of professionals and tools to help you make changes and reach your health goals.
 If you’re looking for help with your thyroid, I encourage you to sign up now.